trudeau/monoid/README.md

 monoid
 ======

-A Java implementation of the Monoid algebraic structure
+A Java implementation of the [Monoid](http://en.wikipedia.org/wiki/Monoid) algebraic structure.